Anomalous symmetry breaking in Weyl semimetal CeAlGe: Discussion

 Neutron diffraction experiments have reported differing results on the magnetic structure of CeAlGe.
 While Ref.~\onlinecite{Suzuki2019} reported a zero-field coplanar $Fd'd2'$ magnetic structure (i.e. \textbf{m} = ($m_x,m_y$,0) on sublattice A and (-$m_x,-m_y$,0) on sublattice B related by a diamond glide-operation) and a collinear magnetic structure (\textbf{m}$\|$[100]) in non-zero field with independent moments on the symmetrically nonequivalent A and B sublattice sites, Ref.~\onlinecite{Puphal2020} reported an incommensurate multi-$\vec{k}$ magnetic ground state in zero field.
 This magnetic phase changes to a single-$\vec{k}$ state at the metamagnetic transition $H_1$ = 3 kOe (\textbf{H}$\|$\textbf{a}), consistent with our results.
 The single-$\vec{k}$ state evolves into the field polarized ferromagnetic state at $H_2\sim$9 kOe (lower than $H_2$ for this work) at 2 K. Thus, the two different regimes seen in the AMR data would correspond to these two different magnetic phases.
-Note that the sample studied in Ref.~\onlinecite{Puphal2020} is stoichiometric and the ones in this work have $\sim 5 \%$ deficiency in both Al and Ge (see Table II in SM).
-Despite slightly different magnetic ordering temperatures, the critical field $H_1$ is the same.
-As we discussed above, the field close to $H_1$ determines the boundary of the two magnetic phases.
-As is discussed in SM, a large Al deficiency, which depends on different crystal growth conditions, changes the value of $H_1$ and $H'$, making them smaller, and perhaps changing the values of multi-$\vec{k}$ vectors (or magnetic structure altogether) since the features in the AMR in the lower-field state become slightly different.
+Note that the sample studied in Ref.~\onlinecite{Puphal2020} is stoichiometric and the ones in this work have $\sim 5 \%$ deficiency in both Al and Ge (see Table II in the Appendix).
+Despite slightly different magnetic ordering temperatures reported in Ref.~\onlinecite{Puphal2020} and in our work here, the critical field $H_1$ is the same.
+As we discussed above, the field close to $H_1$ determines the boundary of the two magnetic phases in the tetragonal \textit{ab} plane.
+As is discussed in the Appendix, a large Al deficiency, which depends on different crystal growth conditions, changes the value of $H_1$ and $H'$, making them smaller, and perhaps changing the values of multi-$\vec{k}$ vectors (or magnetic structure altogether) since the features in the AMR in the lower-field state become slightly different.
 The magnetic phase above these two fields remains unchanged.
 Systematic magnetic structure studies are needed to confirm this hypothesis.